Jitendra Chaudhury

-Jitendra Chaudhury (born 27 June 1958) is an Indian communist politician who is a member of the Communist Party of India (Marxist) and serving as the incumbent MLA from Sabroom.
+Jitendra Chaudhury (born 27 June 1958) is an Indian communist politician who is a member of the Communist Party of India (Marxist) and serving as the incumbent MLA from Sabroom and leader of opposition.
 Previously, he had won the 2014 Indian general elections from the Tripura East (Lok Sabha constituency) before conceding defeat against Rebati Tripura of BJP in 2019.

-Jitendra Choudhury is the current State General Secretary of Communist Party of India (Marxist).
+Jitendra Chaudhury is the current Secretary of CPI(M) Tripura State Committee.
 At the 22nd Communist Party Congress in 2018, he was elected as a member of the central committee.
-He is current president of GMP, the Indigenous Tripuri wing of the party.
-He is also joint secretary of AIKS, the peasant's wing of the party.
-He is the national convener of Adivasi Adhikar Rashtriya Manch (AARM).
+He is the national Chairperson of Adivasi Adhikar Rashtriya Manch (AARM).

+Early life

+Chaudhury was born on 27 June 1958 in South Tripura to a Tripuri family.
+His parents were Matahari Chaudhury and Hematara Chaudhury.
+His father was also a Member of Tripura Legislative Assembly between 1978 and 1983.
+He completed his higher secondary in 1980 from Umakanta Academy.

 Political career

-In 1993, Choudhury was elected from Manu ST constituency as CPI(M) candidate for Tripura Legislative Assembly election and he won the election.
+In 1993, Chaudhury was elected from Manu ST constituency as CPI(M) candidate for Tripura Legislative Assembly election and he won the election.
 He was the Minister of Forest and Industry, Commerce, Sports from 1993 to 1998 in Dasarath Deb Ministry.
 He was also Minister of Forest and Industry, Commerce, Sports in Manik Sarkar Ministry from 1998 to 2014.
 In 2014 Indian general election he won from Tripura East (Lok Sabha constituency) and became Member of the 16th Lok Sabha from Tripura.
-However in the 2019 Indian general election, he lost to Rebati Tripura.
+However, in the 2019 Indian general election, he lost to Rebati Tripura.
 In the 2023 Tripura election, he won from the constituency of Sabroom.

+Member of Parliament

+Chaudhury was Member of Parliament, Lok Sabha since 2014 to 2019 from Tripura East.

+On 27 February 2016, he raised announcement in Kokborok language at the Agartala airport and Railway stations in Tripura.
+Following this, announcements on flight-related information were made in Agartala airport, the civil aviation minister Ashok Gajapathi Raju informed to chaudhury about this matter through a letter.

+State secretary of CPI(M), Tripura

+On 19 September 2021, Chaudhury was named as the state secretary of Communist Party of India (Marxist) – Tripura following the death of incumbent secretary Goutam Das, for an interim period until the party's next state conference.
+In 2022, at the coreference of CPI(M), Tripura state committee he unanimously elected as the state secretary.

+Leader of Opposition, Tripura Legislative Assembly

+Chaudhury was sworn as Leader of Opposition of the Tripura Legislative Assembly on 20 March 2024.
+Following the joined of Tipra Motha Party to BJP led coalition government and resignation of his predecessor Animesh Debbarma of Tipra Motha Party, CPI(M) became the prime opposition in the assembly.